Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version)

 Detecting repeating, unknown patterns in large traces has been the focus of many domains, like database mining~\cite{agrawal1995mining} and DNA sequencing~\cite{benson1999tandem,marccais2011fast}.
-For example, two interesting problems in DNA sequencing are finding tandem repeats~\cite{benson1999tandem} and $k$-mers counting~\cite{marccais2011fast}.
+For example, two problems in DNA sequencing that can be useful are finding tandem repeats~\cite{benson1999tandem} and $k$-mers counting~\cite{marccais2011fast}.
 A tandem repeat in a DNA sequence is two or more contiguous copies of a pattern of nucleotides.
-Finding tandem repeats has applications like individual identification, tracing the root of an outbreak, etc. $k$-mers are also referred to a substring of size $k$ of a given DNA sequence.
-Counting the frequency of $k$-mers is useful in genome assembly, sequence alignment, etc.
+Finding tandem repeats has many applications, like individual identification and tracing the root of an outbreak. $k$-mers also refer to a substring of size $k$ of a given DNA sequence.
+Counting the frequency of $k$-mers is useful in genome assembly and sequence alignment.